Skip to content

 Can diverge or converge flows.

-In case of diverging it defines a single flow (path) that will be chosen according specified criteria.
-The first met condition determines the flow, next conditions are omitted.
-There is the ability to specify a default flow.
-The default flow will be chosen if no conditions met.
+There is the ability to specify the default flow.
+The default flow is chosen when no conditions are met.
 The default flow is marked with a slash sign.

 Important